brendanmetzger/diatom/README.md

 ### Simple

-If a website is, say, 10 pages of basic content, you are basically done, just hone your homepage in `pages/index.html`, add a `yield` spot for swapping in new pages, such as `pages/about.html`.
-Proceed to make the pages, and remember that you don't need to add all the boilerplate, because that will exist in `pages/index.html`
+If a website is, say, 10 pages of basic content, you are basically done, just hone your homepage in `pages/index.html`, add a ` yield` spot for swapping in new pages, such as `views/vpages/about.html`.
+Proceed to make the pages, and remember that you don't need to add all the boilerplate, because that will exist in `views/pages/index.html`

 #### Things you can do out of the box
 - use template variables